HuiYuLong/Social-Gaming/README.md

 anything else will send a chat message to other clients.

-A browser based interface can be accessed by opening the URL `http://localhost:4000/index.html`.
+A browser based interface can be accessed by opening the URL `http://localhost:4000/<invite code>`.
 The server will respond with the specified web page above.
 By clicking `Connect`, the page gains access to chat on the server via web sockets in browsers that support web sockets.